CodePushGo/website/src/content/blog/en/how-native-bridge-works-in-capacitor-android-apps.md

     -   Use partial updates to reduce bandwidth.
     -   Monitor bridge call latency, data sizes, and memory usage.

-Capgo, a tool for over-the-air updates, integrates with the native bridge to deliver updates efficiently and securely, ensuring apps stay responsive and up-to-date.
+CodePushGo, a tool for over-the-air updates, integrates with the native bridge to deliver updates efficiently and securely, ensuring apps stay responsive and up-to-date.

 **Want to build fast, responsive apps that combine the flexibility of web code with native Android performance?
 Read on to learn how the native bridge works and how to optimize it for your projects.**